mmartini05/Ninterpreter/extendedbuildlog.md

 6/2/24
 Hex output is bogus, nothing useful.
 Luckily I have a spare Raspberry Pi Pico, which does have a USB host.
 The nice thing is, even though I don't have pinheaders for it, I don't really need it, since the only outputs on the RPi are for UART (GCC)!
 Teensy 4.1 is exactly what I need!
 RPi doesn't have USB host actually, but not only does the Teensy 4.1 have USB host/shield capabilities, it can act as a controller.
 That would be great, but I really just need to interpret and repackage the SPC data.
 Teensy 4.1 would've solved all my problems earlier!
 No breakout board necessary!

+6/5/24
+Teensy 4.1 is amazing.
+I just solder the breakout board to exclusive "USB Host" pads on the board.
+I just have to use the USBHost_t36 library.
+I do need new soldering iron tips, as the replacement ones I have been using are poor quality.
+I bought these Japan import tips and I am excited for those!
+I want to be able to display the inputs from the SPC, which I think I can do soon.
+Repackaging it is a different story, though.